tbidne/shrun/README.md

 # Motivation

 `shrun` was borne of frustration.
-Suppose you run several shell commands on a regular basis e.g. updates after pulling the latest code.
-You can run these manually like:
+Consider running several shell commands on a regular basis e.g. a developer running updates after pulling the latest code.
+These can be run manually:

 ```sh
 cmd1